-The National Guard is part of the U.S. military that serves both local communities and the nation as a whole.
+The National Guard is a military force that serves both state and federal missions.

 Related Article – Should I Join The National Guard?
 10 Pros And Cons To Consider